yasirhubrq/Discord_bot/README.md

-this is the first discord bot created by mee..
+updated version of discord bot